 The machine consists of a mixing chamber (a) with two vertical augers (b).
 Fitted to the augers are horizontal knives (c).
 At the front of the mixing chamber is a door (d) and a front webbing conveyor (e).
 Located at the front of the machine is an adjustable towing eye (f), and an adjustable parking stand (g).
 Positioned in the sidewall of the mixing chamber are adjustable anti-rotation blades (h).
 Bolted to the floor of the mixing chamber are two planetary gearboxes (i), they drive the augers via the PTO shaft (J).
-As standard the machine is fitted with a 2-speed input gearbox (k), which is operated by an electric actuator (l).
-The machine is fitted with 6 weigh cells (m) which are connected to a weighing display (n).
+As standard the machine is fitted with a 2-speed input gearbox (k), which is operated by a manually operated gear change lever (l) or an electric actuator (m).
+The machine is fitted with 3 weigh cells (n) which are connected to a weighing display (o).
 At the front of the machine is an inspection ladder (p).
 Positioned at the rear of the machine is a light board (q).
 The hydraulic services may be operated by a hydraulic valve (r) via a hand controller (s).
-The machine is fitted with a hydraulic / air tandem braked axle (t), and a handbrake (u).
-The lower portion of the mixing chamber incorporates a replaceable bolt-in liner (v).
+The machine is fitted with a hydraulic single or tandem braked axle (t), and a handbrake (u).